superfaktura/docs/faq.md

 - `RRRRCCC` (Slovak / Czech).

-## My error messages are different than those in examples
+## My error messages are different from those in examples

 Error messages might be localized based on your account settings.
 Thus you might see English / Czech / Slovak error messages.